raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 first(['Hello', 'Java', 'Script'])
 ```

-The inverse of `first` is `rest`, a generator that takes an `iterable` and returns all but the first value:
+The inverse of `first` is `rest`, a generator that takes an `iterable` and yields all but the first value:

 ```javascript
 function * rest (iterable) {